erik-helleren/growing-SEs/src/teaching/3_teaching.md

 3. You are trying to improve as well
 4. The expectation is to improve over time, not to get to perfect.

-> Examine the chain of thought one link at a time.
-Provide feedback on each link to reinforce good habits and developed skills while providing specific things to change.
+> Examine the mental mind map one node at a time.
+Provide feedback on each node to reinforce good habits and constructive feedback that is hyper targeted.

 Don't be shy of using this technique when the result was "correct".
 Worst case, this reinforces the skills they do have, gives them confidence, and gives them an opportunity to practice communication.
 Best case, this can reveal subtle bugs in the student's thought process that might cause larger issues later.